Discord-Oxygen/Discord-ExpireBot/README.md

 # Dev Branch
 **DO NOT USE THIS BRANCH** its only for testing things out.
 It doesn't work, I just put some Code snippets and drafts here so I don't forget them.
-This isn't a working source code
+This isn't a working source code.
+It could harm your Server!!!

 # Discord-ExpireBot